 Utility deposit assistance/utility arrears.
 The PHA may provide utility deposit assistance for some or all the family's utility deposit expenses.
 Assistance can be provided for deposits (including connection fees) required for the utilities to be supplied by the tenant under the lease.
 The PHA may pay the utility deposit assistance directly to the utility company or may pay the assistance to the family.
 If paid to the family, the PHA will require documentation the family paid the utility deposit.
-The PHA will require the utility supplier or family to return the utility deposit assistance to the PHA at such time the deposit is returned by the utility supplier (less any amounts retained by the utility supplier).
+The PHA will require the utility supplier or family to return the utility supplier (less any amounts retained by the utility supplier).
 In addition, some families may have large balances with gas, electric, water, sewer, or trash companies that will make it difficult if not impossible to establish services for tenant-supplied utilities.
 The PHA may also provide the family with assistance to help address these utility arrears to facilitate leasing.
 Utility deposit assistance returned to the PHA will be used for either services fee eligible uses or other EHV administrative costs, as required by HUD.

 Owner recruitment and outreach for EHVs.
 The PHA may use the service fee funding to conduct owner recruitment and outreach specifically for EHVs.
-In addition to traditional owner recruitment and outreach, activities may include conducting preinspections or otherwise expediting the inspection process, providing enhanced customer service, and offering owner incentive and/or retention payments.
+In addition to traditional owner recruitment and outreach, activities may include conducting pre-inspections or otherwise expediting the inspection process, providing enhanced customer service, and offering owner incentive and/or retention payments.